hirakichi721/netstat2ihenge/README.md

  5. Browse http://localhost:8000/example/index.html, then you can see a network graph.

 # Warning
- IP of * or 0.0.0.0(listed in exclideips)are ignored.
+ IP of * or 0.0.0.0(listed in excludeips)are ignored.